Valdes-Tresanco-MS/gmx_MMPBSA/docs/command-line.md

     * Do `minimal` set of examples
     * Perform the calculation on 10 examples at the sime time (1 processor per example)

+=== "all"

+        gmx_MMPBSA_test -f /home/user/Documents -t all -n 10

+    Through this command-line, gmxMMPBSA_test will:

+    * Download gmx_MMPBSA repository content in `/home/user/Documents`
+    * Do `all` set of examples
+    * Perform the calculation on 10 examples at the sime time (1 processor per example)

 === "specific"

         gmx_MMPBSA_test -f /home/user/Documents -t prot_lig_st